 Of the children, 18 have been taken back to what relatives of theirs remain in Homs.
 The others, some of them less than three years old, are being taken care of by women in field hospitals since no one can find their families.

-andlists methods that include crucifixion, rape, electrocution, gouging of the skin with pliers or knives, whipping, and genital mutilation.
+andlists methods that include crucifixion, rape, electrocution, gouging of the skin with pliers or knives, whipping and genital mutilation.

 Amnesty has since used its website to urge the UN to take action against Assad and his human rights violations, and eventually prosecute him in a court of international law.

 This week, Assad's forces focused their attention on the FSA stronghold of Idlib, which fell on Tuesday after days of fierce street fighting.
-This leaves the FSA with no major urban centers of control in the North, though their presence in the rest of the Idlib district is substantial.
+This leaves the FSA with no major urban centres of control in the North, though their presence in the rest of the Idlib district is substantial.
 The FSA have staged a number of hit-and-run attacks on regime forces for months, but this week these attacks have become more brazen:

 In just a few weeks talk of Arab states arming the FSA have increased, with one Arab diplomat telling AFP that Saudi Arabia, which closed its embassy in Damascus this week, was delivering military equipment to Syrian rebels.